Users

 Address timing concerns directly: "Apply today and receive your video interview invitation within 24 hours.
 You'll have 7 days to complete it at a time that works best for you."

-Design and Formatting Strategies for One-Way Video Interview Job Ads
+Design & Formatting Strategies for One-Way Video Interview Job Ads

 How you present information is just as important as what you say.
 Good formatting helps candidates quickly understand your process and feel confident about applying.